 The pace of adaptation for fast response and to be a lead role:

-- Notifications, Personal assistance, exclusive service and additional support are the keys for current and future marketing scenario.
+- Notifications, Personal assistance, exclusive service, and additional support are the keys for the current and future marketing scenario.
 These elements should be adopted in an effective manner so consumers can have hassle-free travel experience in terms of finding relevant information.

 Middle East – Enormous opportunities for Tour and Travel Companies in Mena Region